LarissaGRosa/SIMSwapModel/README.md

 **SIM Swap Ceremony: Formal Modeling and Analysis**

-This repository contains the Tamarin Prover code for experiments in Section 4 and 5 of the SIM Swap ceremony paper.
+This repository contains the Tamarin Prover code for experiments in Section 3 and 4 of the SIM Swap ceremony paper.

 ### Installation